andrewcooke/amcl/README.md

 This is a little program that displays the current track from Amarok and lets you move to prev/next tracks, or change volume, using the arrow keys.

-It looks soemthing like this:
+It looks something like this:

     [9] No se empezar
     El Amarillito Vol 14